Scams » Scam And Its Types » Invisible Home Improvements Scams

 3. Cheap-Work from Home Improvement Scams

-Home improvement scam is the third most reported offense in CFA's 2011 Consumer Complaint Survey Report.
-Incomplete work or poor quality work or no works at all were sort of complaints reported.
-Here are some of the schemes used by scam artists to make quick buck through trouble prone home improvements:
+Home improvement scams ranked as the third most reported offense in the CFA's 2011 Consumer Complaint Survey Report.
+Common complaints included incomplete work, poor-quality workmanship, or no work being done at all.
+Below are some of the schemes used by scam artists to make a quick buck through problematic home improvement projects:

 Driveway Sealant

-Scam artist may convince you that the driveway needs some regular check and repair work.
-In order to repair it, they seal your driveway and ask you not use for next 2 days.
-In real sense, they use cheap materials that wear off in few months or do visible repair works and fled away with your money leaving unseen repair work as it was.
+A scam artist may try to convince you that your driveway needs regular inspection and repair work.
+To address the issue, they offer to seal your driveway and instruct you not to use it for the next two days.
+In reality, they often use cheap materials that wear off within a few months or only perform superficial repairs.
+After collecting payment, they disappear, leaving the underlying issues unresolved and your money gone.

 Chimney Repair

-It is the most commonly used scheme of home improvement scams.
-Contractors inspect your chimney and misrepresent the need for repairs to prevent carbon monoxide from poisoning or a house fire.
-They even show images of damaged chimneys and damages caused due to delay in repairing the chimneys.
+This is one of the most commonly used schemes in home improvement scams.
+Contractors inspect your chimney and exaggerate or misrepresent the need for urgent repairs, claiming it’s necessary to prevent carbon monoxide poisoning or a potential house fire.
+To pressure homeowners, they may even show images of damaged chimneys or the destruction allegedly caused by delaying repairs.

 Hot Tar Roofing

-Roofs are hot spots to be affected and fixed after hurricanes and other storms.
-Scam roofers take advantage of the victims by quoting high price for repairing the roof.
-It is usually difficult to verify whether the work is done correctly or not.
+Roofs are common hotspots for damage after hurricanes and other storms.
+Scam roofers often take advantage of victims by quoting excessively high prices for roof repairs.
+Since it’s usually difficult for homeowners to verify whether the work has been done correctly, they become easy targets for fraud.

 Duct cleaning and Maintenance

-Contractors warn about the presence of dangerous mold in heating and air conditioning ductwork with an intention to scare home owners.
-They use small vacuum cleaner which does not serve the purpose of removing or cleaning the dust.
-In worst cases, when work is not done in right manner, can affect your ventilation system and create health problems.
+Contractors may warn homeowners about the presence of dangerous mold in their heating and air conditioning ductwork with the intention of scaring them into unnecessary services.
+They often use small vacuum cleaners that are ineffective for proper dust or mold removal.
+In the worst cases, when the work is not done correctly, it can damage the ventilation system and lead to serious health problems.

 Recommendations

-Hire a trained contractor who has previous work experience or through reference.
-Do not rely on print or online ads.
-Always make sure whether a certain thing needs repair or not.
-If it does, get a second opinion of a reputable contractor.
+Hire a trained contractor with proven work experience or one who comes through a trusted reference.
+Do not rely solely on print or online advertisements.
+Always verify whether a particular repair is actually needed.
+If it is, seek a second opinion from a reputable contractor before proceeding.

 Home improvement contractors